IbrahimFakhir/Little-Lemon-Restaurant/README.md

 This repo contains my Capstone Project from the "Meta Front End Developer Professional Certificate".

 ## Setup
-- Use "npm install" for quick setup
+- Use "npm install" to install dependencies
 - Use "npm run" to run the App
-## Additional Packages
-- react-router-dom@6
-- @fortawesome/react-fontawesome
-- @fortawesome/free-solid-svg-icons
-- @fortawesome/free-brands-svg-icons